-87.86.
+86.87.
 Transaction Failover

-The transaction-failover example demonstrates two servers coupled as a live-backup pair for high availability (HA), and a client using a transacted JMS session failing over from primary to backup when the primary server is crashed.
+The transaction-failover example demonstrates two servers coupled as a live-backup pair for high availability (HA), and a client using a transacted JMS session failing over from live to backup when the live server is crashed.

-Apache ActiveMQ Artemis implements failover of client connections between primary and backup servers.
+Apache ActiveMQ Artemis implements failover of client connections between live and backup servers.
 This is implemented by the sharing of a journal between the servers.
-When a primary node crashes, the client connections can carry and continue to send and consume messages.
+When a live node crashes, the client connections can carry and continue to send and consume messages.
 When transacted sessions are used, once and only once message delivery is guaranteed.

-87.87.
+86.88.
 Failover Without Transactions

-The stop-server-failover example demonstrates failover of the JMS connection from one node to another when the primary server crashes using a JMS non-transacted session.
+The stop-server-failover example demonstrates failover of the JMS connection from one node to another when the live server crashes using a JMS non-transacted session.

-87.88.
+86.89.
 Transactional Session